 Doesn’t the use of ‘objective’ show that Foster, and the great and good on the list of people who signed off his report are ignorant of, or more likely in institutional denial of the hard won understanding that claims of objectivity are instruments of coercion and subordination; power words that are intended to enforce compliance and conformity?

 If, as seems certain, this report, regardless of its omission of any mention of counselling and psychotherapy, is set to define government policy, this catalogue of ignorance reinforces what has been intuitively obvious to many people in the field over a decade, that taking part in the state regulation of psychopractice is a form of digging your own grave.
 If this seems like ipnosis riding a familiar hobby horse, read these extracts from the Foster report for yourself.
-Better still, take the time and get up to speed with the future that is being written for you, read the whole Foster rep
+Better still, take the time and get up to speed with the future that is being written for you, read the whole Foster report.

 Seeing Like a State: How Certain Schemes to Improve the Human Condition have Failed James C. Scott 1998 Yale University Press